 Session recordings are an excellent way to discover real user behavior on your digital product.
 It records from the moment a user lands on your page to the time they click off; it tracks mouse movements, clicks, scrolls, and times.
 It can help teams discover what users spend the most time on if they look at entire pages, how long it takes them to find what they need on a page, how many clicks it takes them to find what they need, and what makes them click off the page or leave the product.
 These metrics can be immensely helpful, especially if combined with other usability testing methods.

 2. First Click

-Clicks are an excellent way to discover if your architecture and design is clear enough.
-In other words, if users can easily find out where to go or what to do when they want to accomplish a task.
+Clicks are an excellent way to discover if your architecture and design are clear enough.
+In other words, users can easily find out where to go or what to do when they want to accomplish a task.
 Users are provided with one question at a time, asking “Where would you click if you wanted to do X” or “Where would you click if you wanted to go X?” or even “Where would you rather place an X button?”
 Users will direct their mouse and click to indicate their response.
 Since they do not have to respond with words, audio or visual recordings are not required; this cuts down on the amount of resources necessary to collect the data.
-It also clearly showcases if your structure, labels, and link are intuitive or if it needs improvement.
+It also clearly showcases if your structure, labels, and links are intuitive or if they need improvement.

 3. Card Sorting